ashishnakhate2001/SkyScan/readme.md

 ## API Key

 The application uses the OpenWeatherMap API to fetch weather data.
 You need to replace the placeholder API key in `app.js` with your own API key from OpenWeatherMap.
+You can obtain an API key by signing up at [OpenWeatherMap API Keys](https://home.openweathermap.org/api_keys).

 ## License